MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ![sample spreadsheet](./media/use-functions-in-conditions/spreadsheet-table.png)

-You want to use Microsoft Flow to remove all rows with a *Status* column that's set to *completed* or *unnecessary*.
+Given the preceding spreadsheet, you want to use Microsoft Flow to remove all rows with a *Status* column that's set to *completed* or *unnecessary*.

 Let's create the flow.